 A pack like the Osprey Talon 22 is simply perfect for you.
 This pack is tricked out with several features to make it the perfect option for almost any scenario you find yourself in.

 It has both a chest and hips strap which allows for the pack to be wrapped tightly around you.
-This comes in handy if you don’t like backpacks that bounce around you back as you’re walking / running / jumping.
+This comes in handy if you don’t like backpacks that bounce around your back as you’re walking / running / jumping.

-All in all, the Osprey Talon 22 Backpack is a fantastic choice for any urban explorer.
+All in all, the Osprey Talon 22 backpack is a fantastic choice for any urban explorer.
 With its versatile design, adjustable fit, and comfortable composition, this pack excels in every way.

 Osprey Daylite Sling Backpack

 Pros: Well padded and comfortable

 Cons: Can only be worn on the right shoulder

 If you’re the type of explorer who likes to carry only the absolute essentials when you’re exploring abandoned buildings, this backpack is for you.